yorikvanhavre/FreeCAD-manual/traditional_modeling_the_csg_way.md

 ![a selected hole](http://www.freecadweb.org/wiki/images/9/99/Exercise_table_07.jpg)

 * Then we can press one of the screw buttons of the Fasteners Workbench, for example the *EN 1665 Hexagon bolt with flanges, heavy series*.
-The screw will be placed and aligned with our hole.
+The screw will be placed and aligned with our hole, and the diameter will automatically be selected to match the size of our hole.
 Sometimes the screw will be placed inverted, which we can correct by flipping its **invert** proprty.
 We can also set its offset to 2mm, to follow the same rule we used between the tabletop and the feet:

 ![the placed screw](http://www.freecadweb.org/wiki/images/5/54/Exercise_table_08.jpg)